Is it true that manufacturers have deliberately set out to make stuff obsolete after ever shorter periods or is that not the case at all?

 Makers will tout (as some have) that the items are obviously more reliable as they are selling less.

-In some ways you have to admire the manufacturers and the people that work in this companies for having the gumption to make stuff ever cheaper.
+In some ways, you have to admire the manufacturers and the people that work in these companies for having the gumption to make stuff ever cheaper.

 We often wonder if it is all that smart though in some ways as, despite all that cleverness the manufacturers aren't making any more money it seems so, wasted effort?
 Or is it just eroded away through providing the products ever cheaper?